-Many resources on the web (such as this and this) have documented improvements in bandwidth and latency when using enhanced networking.
-Our helpful partner engineers at AWS also mentioned this as one of the low hanging fruits we should investigate.
+Many resources on the web (such as this) have documented improvements in bandwidth and latency when using enhanced networking.
+This was mentioned by our helpful partner engineers at AWS as another one of the low-hanging fruits that we should investigate.
 Hadoop is very network I/O intensive – large amounts of data are transferred between nodes as well as between S3 and the nodes – hence it stands to reason that Hadoop workloads would benefit from this change.
 However – as someone once said, following recommendations based on someone else’s benchmarks is like taking someone else’s prescribed medicine – so we set out to benchmark our Hadoop offering against instances with Enhanced Networking.
 This post describes data obtained from this study.

 - Upgrade the Linux kernel to 3.14 from 2.6.

 - Use HVM AMIs for all supported instance types, since enhanced networking is only supported on the HVM AMIs

 We designed our test setup to understand the performance difference due to each of these factors: the kernel upgrade, movement from PVM to HVM AMIs, and using Enhanced Networking itself.

 - We used the traditional Hadoop Terasort and testDFSIO benchmarks on clusters ranging in size from 5-20 nodes.
 Qubole also offers Apache Spark and Presto as a Service – and ideally, we would have liked to benchmark them against these upgrades as well (and hopefully will be able to do so in the future).

 - There have been some improvements in the KVM and Xen hypervisor stacks in recent versions of the Linux kernel.
 To exclude performance improvements due to these changes, we tested the PV AMI with both the 2.6 and 3.14 kernels.